 If the name Sexy Motor Oil (SMO) doesn’t intrigue you enough, then the story behind it will.
 So here we go.
 It is not uncommon for the Breckenridge Distillery to be confused with the Breckenridge Brewery and vice versa.
 That is reason enough to collaborate, but let’s set things straight, we distill whiskey and they brew beer.

 SMO started as Breckenridge Brew Pub’s Imperial Oatmeal Stout.
 We asked Hans Stafsholt, Breckenridge Distillery’s Head Distiller, Jimmy Walker, Breckenridge Brew Pub’s Head Brewer and Breckenridge Brew Pub Brewers Stone Fisher and Suzanne Nance to tell the story about their Sexy Motor Oil beer and why we decided to turn that into a beer-barrel whiskey.

-When designing the label, Bryan Nolt Founder and CEO wanted something subtle because the whisky itself was already so complex.
-Breckenridge Distillery Creative Director Connie Turner put pencil to paper to design something simple yet “sexy.”
+When designing the label, Founder Bryan Nolt wanted something subtle because the whisky itself was already so complex.
+A local artist put pencil to paper to design something simple yet “sexy.”

 The name, Sexy Motor Oil